-The standard of whether a resident is "responsible" or "not responsible" for a violation is determined by the amount of evidence presented, - that is, would a reasonable person, upon reviewing the information provided, come to the same conclusion as the administrator reviewing the case.
+The standard of whether a resident is "responsible" or "not responsible" for a violation is determined by the amount of evidence presented.
+We ask would a reasonable person, upon reviewing the information provided, come to the same conclusion as the administrator reviewing the case.
 The standard in College discipline cases is not beyond a reasonable doubt.

 These Policies and Rules and Regulations do form a part of your contract that you sign prior to moving into Student Housing.
-Please make sure you take the time to read over these policies as they are enforced as part of the living environment in Student Housing.
+Please make sure you take the time to read over these policies.